 Progressively shaving seconds off your rest period can help to raise your metabolism.
-Just don't go too low, warns Joe Stankowski, C.P.T., a trainer in Grand Rapids, Mich.
+Just don't go too low, warns Joe Stankowski, C.P.T., a trainer in Grand Rapids, MI.
 "You need a minimum of 30 seconds' rest or you risk burning out," he says.
 The one exception: circuit training, which requires no rest between sets.

 Do a set of a lower-body exercise followed by an upper-body one, such as a squat and then a row.
 This way, one muscle group has time to recover while you train another one.

 Most guys' workouts are based around the idea of 10 reps per set.
-But according to Jim Smith, C.S.C.S., a strength coach in Sayre, Pa., you'll get a much bigger spike in metabolism by reducing your reps and tacking on an additional set.
+But, according to Jim Smith, C.S.C.S., a strength coach in Sayre, PA, you'll get a much bigger spike in metabolism by reducing your reps and tacking on an additional set.
 Try sets of six to eight reps.